-The Board will review this Policy annually and this Policy may be amended by resolution of the Board.
+The Board will review this Policy every 3 years and this Policy may be amended by resolution of the Board.

 11. Policy responsibility

 Each Employee is responsible for adhering to this Policy.
 The Secretary has responsibility for enforcing this Policy.